 Serve this cool cucumber combination as a snack or appetizer.
 Both kids and adults will enjoy its fresh texture and satisfying flavors.
-It’s easy to prepare, and kids can help while learning about healthy foods.
+It’s easy to prepare, and perfect for helping kids learn about nutritious snacking.

 These pinwheels are a fantastic way to serve wraps for kids, or to create a nice appetizer at a party.
 If what you’re after is a simple, delicious wrap for your own lunch, just skip the slicing and tuck the wrap into a sandwich container to go.

 There’s no candy or corn in this tasty fruit and yogurt parfait, but it packs a great flavor.
 Don’t feel stuck in a rut with the suggested fruit, either!
 Any yellow or orange fruit will have the same gorgeous effect, so play around with what your family likes.

 You can make this snack mix peanut-free by swapping in almonds, pumpkin seeds or soy nuts.
 By making this at home, you have control over the amount of salt and sugar used to make this flavorful, crunchy snack mix.